DonBoscoBlaiseA/AWS-Cloud-Practitioner-Notes/AWS Notes.md

 EBS is under EC2 service.
 Can be added when creating EC2 EFS can be set to regional or one-Zone.
 Can be added when creating EC2

 Data Warehouse: Performs aggregation on million of rows of data, to get analytical reports.
 Aggregation is grouping data.
-They are "HOT, meaning they can return queries fast, but are only uses once or twice a day to get analytical reports.
+They are "HOT", meaning they can return queries fast, but are only uses once or twice a day to get analytical reports.
 Data warehouse is built for reporting, trend analysis, and decision-making.
 It needs to be consume relational data on a regular basis, or else the data will become outdated for reports

 Key-value database: NoSQL database, fast but lacks relationship, indexes, aggregation.
 Value can be represented as dictionary.
 This can resemble a tabular database, but not every row will have every column
 ![Key-value DB](image-3.png)